grimok/neostellar-website/README.md

 # neostellar-website
-A website project for Neo Stellar
+A website project for Neo Stellar website.
+This is not the finished project.